iterative/dvc.org/static/docs/user-guide/install/index.md

 # Install

-There are a few ways to install DVC: using `pip` or `conda`, which are system agnostic, and using packages/installers for specific systems.
+There are a few ways to install DVC: using `pip` or `conda`, which are system agnostic, or using packages/installers for specific platforms (Linux/Windows/Mac).

-> It may happen that you install DVC first for testing and then try to install
-> it again via a different way.
-This may cause any conflicts or confusion.
-So,
-> before trying to install it, make sure that it is not already installed, using
+> Please double check you don't already have DVC, before trying to install it
-> a command like: `which dvc`.
+> (again), with a command like `which dvc`.

 ## Install with pip